A Regular Epic Final Battle: Cultural references

 "Heroes" by David Bowie is played during the montage at the end of the third part.
+This also served as a tribute to him as he had died about year prior to the episode's release.

-During the fight scene between Pops and Anti-Pops towards the end of the second part, lots of fourth wall breaks start happening, one of which being Pops interacting with himself from the Regular Show pilot short "The Naive Man from Lolliland."
+During the fight scene between Pops and Anti-Pops towards the end of Part 2, many fourth wall breaks occur, one of which being Pops interacting with himself from the Regular Show pilot short "The Naive Man from Lolliland."